 profile picture

-Understanding Appraisals
+Comprehending Appraisals

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Following the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Following the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Sales Comparison

-• But, in the case where the subject has something such as an extra half bath that a comparable doesn't have, the appraiser might add the value of that bath to the comparable property.
+• If the subject property has an extra half-bathroom and the comparable does not, the appraiser might add a certain amount to the comparable property.

 Valuation Using the Income Approach